yoanlcq/vek/README.md

 ## This crate is so slow to compile!

+Sorry for that - it's caused by extensive use of macros and generics.
+Also, it appears that incremental compilation doesn't help much here.
 Try to disable default features, then selectively enable the ones you need.
+In particular, disabling the `repr_simd` feature should approximately divide build times by two.

 ## Why can't I index a matrix directly (e.g write `m[1][3]`) ?